Crystal Structure of Upper Cluster Algebras: Biperfect Bases

 In the cluster algebra setting, it is natural to replace ``indexed by $\trop(\Delta, \S)$" by ``pointed at $\trop(\Delta, \S)$" as in Definition \ref{D:biperfect}. \begin{definition} We say a BK-biperfect basis $\Bup$ pointed at $t$ if each $\Bup(\delta)$ is pointed at $\delta \in \trop(\Delta,\S)_t$.
-A {\em biperfect basis} is BK-biperfect compatibly pointed at every seed $t\in \mf{T}$. \end{definition} It follows from the definitions that a biperfect basis is automatically good.
+A {\em biperfect basis} is a BK-biperfect basis that is compatibly pointed at every seed $t\in \mf{T}$. \end{definition} It follows from the definitions that a biperfect basis is automatically good.
 Conversely, a good basis which is BK-biperfect at a particular seed $t$ is biperfect.
 This follows from Remark \ref{r:BKperfect}.
-We already knew that generic bases are good bases.
+We already know that generic bases are good bases.
 So they are biperfect by Theorem \ref{T:genericCR}.